FernRP/FernRP/README.md

 ------------------------------------

 # FernRP
-A high-quality and stylized URP-based rendering pipeline extension without replacing the URP version.
+A high-quality and stylized URP-based rendering pipeline.

 ## Projects using FernRP